simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 ### Domain name and certificates

 As mentioned above, we will use the AWS Certificate Manager to request the certificates for the instance domain name `social.simonschoof.com` and the media file domain name `mastodonmedia.simonschoof.com`.
-As I already have a domain name registered with a domain registrar, I will not use Route 53 to register the domain name.
-Instead I will use the DNS validation method to validate the domain names.
-For this purpose, I created a CNAME record in the DNS configuration of my domain registrar that points to the DNS name provided by the AWS Certificate Manager.
-For the media file domain which is used as the alternate domain name for the CloudFront distribution, the certificate will be requested in the `us-east-1` region which is an [requirement for CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html).
-For the instance domain name, the certificate will be requested in the `eu-central-1` region, which is the region I am using for all the other resources.
-All of the steps to request the certificates and the DNS validation were done manually by me in the AWS console and at my domain registrar and are not part of the Pulumi code.
+Since I have already registered a domain name with a domain registrar, I will not use [AWS Route 53][awsroute53] to register the domain name.
+Instead, I will use the DNS validation method to validate the domain names.
+For this purpose, I created a CNAME record in my domain registrar's DNS configuration that points to the DNS name provided by the AWS Certificate Manager.
+For the media file domain used as the alternate domain name for the CloudFront distribution, the certificate is requested in the region `us-east-1`, which is a [requirement for CloudFront][awscloudfrontrequirements].
+For the instance's domain name, the certificate is requested in the region `eu-central-1`, which is the region I use for all other resources.
+All the steps to request the certificates and the DNS validation were done manually by me in the AWS console and at my domain registrar and are not part of the Pulumi code.

 ### SES

-Another part of the application where I did not use Pulumi was the setup of the AWS SES service.
-The setup of AWS SES is quite simple and is described in the [AWS SES documentation](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email-set-up.html).
+Another part of the application where I did not use Pulumi was setting up the AWS SES service.
+Setting up AWS SES is quite simple and is described in the [AWS SES documentation][awssessetup].
 The SMTP credentials can be created manually in the AWS SES console.
-The SMTP credentials will be stored in AWS Secrets Manager from where they will be retrieved during the deployment of the Mastodon instance as we will see later in the [configuration and secrets section](#configuration-and-secrets).
+The SMTP credentials are stored in the AWS Secrets Manager, from where they are retrieved during the deployment of the Mastodon instance, as we will see later in the [configuration-and-secrets](#configuration-and-secrets) section.
 The SES credentials to be created are unique per region.
-When you start using AWS SES you will be in the sandbox mode.
-In the sandbox mode you can only send e-mails to verified e-mail addresses.
-To send e-mails to unverified e-mail addresses, you have to request production access.
-This is also described in the [AWS SES documentation](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html).
-For the setup of a single user instance configuration, there is no need to request production access as the only e-mail the instance will write to is the e-mail of my admin user account.
-So I only verified the e-mail address of my admin user account and did not request production access.
+When you start with AWS SES, you are in sandbox mode.
+In sandbox mode, you can only send emails to verified email addresses.
+To send email to non-verified email addresses, you must request production access.
+This is also described in the [AWS SES documentation][awssesrequestprodaccess].
+For setting up a single user instance configuration, it is not necessary to request production access because the only email the instance will write to is the email of my admin user account.
+So I only checked the email address of my admin user account and did not request production access.

 ### VPC and security groups